Claude Code Alternatives (2026): 11 Tested, 3 That Beat It for Under $20/mo

 These tools share Claude Code's terminal-native philosophy: they run in your command line, edit files, execute shell commands, and work alongside your existing editor.

-Falls short: No Agent Teams, locked to OpenAI models, outputs can vary between runs on the same prompt, needs stronger prompt engineering for consistency.
+Falls short: No Agent Teams, locked to OpenAI models, outputs can vary between runs on the same prompt, no hooks system.

 Full Codex vs Claude Code comparison →